American Horror Story: Critical response

-The tenth season, American Horror Story: Double Feature, received very positive reviews during the onset of its first part, Red Tide, with some critics praising it as a return to the series’ form.
-However, the finale of Red Tide received very negative reviews for its rushed, and abrupt ending, while Death Valley received mixed to positive reviews throughout, with criticism towards its storytelling, writing, and ending.
+The tenth season, American Horror Story: Double Feature, received positive reviews.
+The first part of the season, Red Tide, received very positive reviews from critics, while the finale was received negatively.
+The second part, Death Valley, received mixed-to-positive reviews.
 Rotten Tomatoes reports an 80% approval rating, based on 61 reviews for the season, with an average rating of 9.00/10.
 The site's consensus is: "Though its second tale is still a mystery, the first half of Double Feature proves a spine-tingling good time with terrific performances – especially from the spectacular Leslie Grossman and Frances Conroy."
 Liz Shannon Miller of Collider stated Double Feature manages to be one of the best American Horror Story seasons ever created, writing, "For 10 seasons now, American Horror Story has represented the wildest excesses of the Ryan Murphy brand — incredible casts, deliberately outlandish premises and plots, and experiments in form which explode the ideas of what's possible on television."
 Riley Runnells of The Post praised the performances of the actors and complimented the writing, claiming, "The vibe of the show is almost more of a movie style and more professional-seeming than any other season so far.
 Not only are there incredible acting and technical moments, but the writing seems more polished and original than the more recent seasons of the show – especially the fresh take on a vampire plot."
 Andy Swift of TVLine applauded the performances of the cast members and stated the season succeeds to be terrifying, saying, "Chilling, compelling and wonderfully acted, Double Feature already feels like a return to form for the long-running franchise."
-Kayla Cobb of Decider said Double Feature succeeds to be frightening across its jumpscares and characters, while praising the performances of the actors, stating, "If you’re into American Horror Story for the horror, you’re going to have a blast.
-If not, then Double Feature has some killer performances from your favorites that you won’t want to miss."
+Kayla Cobb of Decider said Double Feature succeeds to be frightening across its jumpscares and characters, while praising the performances of the actors, stating, "If you're into American Horror Story for the horror, you're going to have a blast.
+If not, then Double Feature has some killer performances from your favorites that you won't want to miss."
 Matt Fowler of IGN rated the season 7 out of 10, stating, "The first two episodes of the first half of American Horror Story: Double Feature start slow, but then amplify the intrigue with an interesting spin on vampires."
 Ron Hogan of Den of Geek rated the season 3 out of 5 stars, saying, "There are some very clever transitions between scenes, and the episode has good flow without getting slowed down during exposition dumps.
 The effects are used as appropriate punchlines, and American Horror Story is never shy about blood and gore when necessary.
 It (the half-season, not the episode) just felt a little too rushed, with too many ideas and not quite enough development."